 Streams in Shen were introduced to encode some of the functions that were hard-wired into Qi II like write-file and read-file.
-As with the rest of this first release, the goal was to capture just as much in the way of primitives as is necessary to reproduce the functionality of Qi II.
-It is likely that this section will expand to incorporate other kinds of streams than the ones mentioned here,
+The goal was to capture just as much in the way of primitives as is necessary to reproduce the functionality of Qi II.
+From Shen 13 onwards only byte streams are supported by the standard.
+Any other kind of stream will be found in a library.

 The basic functions for streams are

-The function open creates a stream and the first argument, determines the nature of the stream, the second argument, a string, is the sink or source, and the final argument, the direction, which is either in or out determines whether the second argument is a source or sink .
-So far in the first release, streams are used only for reading to and from files, and file is the only legal first argument for open. (open file "myfile.txt" in) creates a stream for reading a file.
+The function open creates a stream and the first argument is a string designating the file which is the basis of the stream and the second argument is either in or out determines whether the resulting stream is a source or sink .
 Material written to a file overwrites the contents already in it.
 The function close closes a stream and returns the empty list.

 The open function works in hand with the cd command in Shen which fixes the home directory.
 All files are opened relative to the value for the home directory, which is held in the global *home-directory*.
 The value of this global is changed by the cd function common to Qi and Shen.

-Every Shen stream is read in as a series of unsigned 8 bit bytes and the primitive function is read-byte which takes a stream as an argument and returns a byte as a decimal number. read-byte is a sugared function which can appear with no arguments; in that case the stream read is the standard input (terminal) stream *stinput*.
+Every Shen stream is read in or written to as a series of unsigned 8 bit bytes. read-byte takes a source stream as an argument and returns a byte as a decimal number between 0 and 255.
 If the stream is empty then read-byte returns -1.
+Having such base reader, it is possible to build any reader on top of it.
+A UTF-8, UTF-16 or UTF-32 stream reader may be built from 8 bit bytes stream reader. read-byte is a polyadic function which can appear with no arguments; in that case the stream read is the standard input (terminal) stream (stinput).

-The type stream is a parametric type in Shen and in the 2011 release has only two possible parameters - in or out.
+The type stream is a parametric type in Shen and has only two possible parameters - in or out.
 The type of the open function is a dependent type which cannot be given a type in arrow notation but requires the following sequent calculus definition.

-where the inhabitants of the type direction are 'in' and 'out'.
+where the values of Direction are 'in' and 'out'.

 The action of this macro is to macroexpand every instance of (exec Expr) as typed or loaded into the top level by the macroexpansion of (trap-error (time Expr) (/.
 E failed)).
 There is no need to include a default X -> X at the bottom of a macro (as is needed in Qi II) - this is inserted automatically.
-Shen macros are tied into the Shen eval function (see eval below). *macros* contains the list of current macros.
+Shen macros are tied into the Shen eval function (see eval below).
 The function macroexpand applies the list of current macros to the top level of an expression.